oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 // Workshop code end
 ```

+This code retrieves all the todo items belonging to an organization.
 Save the changes.

 > If you look in the terminal where you started the application, you will see a message that the application detected changes and restarting.